 Resource planning is a key aspect of project management as the success of a project is directly dependent of how the resources are allocated and how optimally they are used.
-Having a resource plan also means that the teams don’t have to juggle and struggle for resources as and when they need it.
-Let’s take a look at how a resource plan can be made, but before that, here’s a link to download a project resource plan example.
-You can doubly use the downloaded Excel file as a template to create a resource plan for your project.
+Having a resource plan also means that the teams don’t have to juggle and struggle for resources as and when they need them.
+Let’s take a look at how a resource plan can be made.

 What Goes into a Project Resource Plan?

-The example that you’ve just downloaded is a resource plan for a website building project.
-A quick look at the example will reveal two important things that must be given due attention in a project resource plan –
+A quick look at any resource plan will reveal two important things that must be given due attention –

 - Human and Non-human resources must be accounted for in separate sections, and